 Some products, such as snap frames and pavement signs, have a frame which slightly overlaps the main image so the poster is held securely.
 This reduces the total visible area, so you should avoid placing anything important in this region.

-The visible area differs from product to product but is shown in the templates.
+The visible area differs from product to product but is shown in the templates and represented by a dotted line.
 We recommend you produce your designs within one of our templates to ensure everything you need sits within the visible area.
 If you are using the drawing app, you should avoid placing essential content at the edges as it may be concealed by the frame.

 We currently only support images saved in an RGB colour profile.
 If your file is currently in CMYK format, you should convert it to RGB prior to upload.
 You should not upload images saved in CMYK format or they will not print correctly.

-If you require Pantone matching to ensure your product matches your exact colour specification, we can provide this for an additonal cost.
+If you require Pantone matching to ensure your product matches your exact colour specification, we can provide this for an additional cost.
 Get in touch today for a quote.